 A contract lawyer, on the other hand, is going to look at the big picture instead – all of the different things that could happen after the contract is signed.

 Should I Have an Employment Contract Lawyer Review My Employment Contract Before Signing?

 A promising company has just offered you employment.
 You are happy with the numbers and ready to sign the contract.

-- Termination: This one is important.
+Termination: This one is important.
 You want to make sure the contract doesn’t give the employer too much flexibility with how or why you can be terminated.
-The contract should ensure you must be terminated with just cause.
+The contract should ensure you must be terminated with just a cause.

-A contract lawyer is also going to look for non-compete clauses, moonlighting clauses, and invention clauses.
+An employment contract lawyer is also going to look for non-compete clauses, moonlighting clauses, and invention clauses.

-Basically, you need to know whether or not you can get another job in the same industry if you lose this job.
+You need to know whether or not you can get another job in the same industry if you lose this job.
 You also need to know if your ideas and inventions are yours – or if they belong to the company.

 How Much Does a Contract Lawyer Cost to Review My Contract?